jedisct1/spritz/README.md

 **WARNING** You probably shouldn't use Spritz for anything.

-It has distinguishers, performance is not impressive (using Spritz to build a hash function is even slower than Keccak), it depends on conditional jumps and there is no cryptanalysis.
+It has distinguishers, performance is not impressive (using Spritz for hashing is even slower than Keccak), it depends on conditional jumps and there is no cryptanalysis.